andywaltlova/hackathon-27-02-2020/README.md

 The dashboard can help you choose your dream vacation!
 The data available are focused on alcohol and everything related to it.

 ## :bulb: How to use it?
-Just select filter on heatmap!
+Just select filter on the heatmap!

 ## :question: How does it work?
 Data sources are sraped via Python from various sources, then uploaded via Google Sheets API to google sheet, which is connected to Tableau dashboard.